 - 3 Medjool dates, pitted

-- 2 teaspoons dark rum or 1 teaspoon natural rum essence
+- 2 teaspoon teaspoons dark rum or 1natural rum essence

 - ½ teaspoon vanilla essence